dcsil/PropertySense/README.md

 In theory, we could also submit the app for review for the App Store.
 However, we have not done this for this project.

 # Testing

+# Note for CSC491 assessors
+If you like to avoid the setup process that involves the XCode + simulator process.
+Please feel free to message @SunnyK in the discord.
+I will add you to the testflight group so that you can download the app on your phones.
+This is the easiest method to actually get to use the app(for what's it's worth) on a real device.

+Other methods such as IPA sideloading unfortunately will require me to add your phone's device IDs to the provisioning profiles, or require an Enterprise app store connect account.

+Thank you!!!